 CRS

-- CRS occurred in 51% of patients with large B-cell lymphoma (LBCL) in the clinical trial (37% grade 1, 17% grade 2, and 2.5% grade 3) and recurred in 16% of patients.
-Most events (92%) occurred during cycle 1; 9% of events occurred after the 0.16 mg dose (cycle 1, day 1), 16% after the 0.8 mg dose (cycle 1, day 8), 61% after the 48 mg dose (cycle 1, day 15), and 6% after the 48 mg dose (cycle 1, day 22).
+- CRS occurred in 51% (80/157) of patients with large B-cell lymphoma (LBCL) in the clinical trial (37% Grade 1, 17% Grade 2, and 2.5% Grade 3) and recurred in 31% of patients.
+Most events (92%) occurred during Cycle 1.
+In Cycle 1, CRS events occurred in 6% of patients after the 0.16 mg dose (Cycle 1, day 1), 12% after the 0.8 mg dose (Cycle 1, day 8), 43% after the first 48 mg dose (Cycle 1, day 15), and 5% after the next 48 mg dose (Cycle 1, day 22).
 The median time to onset of CRS from the most recent administered dose across all doses was 24 hours (range: 0-10 days).
 The median time to onset after the first full 48 mg dose was 21 hours (range: 0-7 days).
-CRS resolved in 98% of patients; the median duration of CRS events was 2 days (range: 1-27 days).

-- CRS occurred in 49% of patients with FL receiving the recommended 3‑step up dosage schedule in the clinical trial (45% grade 1, 9% grade 2) and recurred in 23% of patients.
-Most events (88%) occurred during cycle 1; 14% of events occurred after the 0.16 mg dose (cycle 1, day 1), 7% after the 0.8 mg dose (cycle 1, day 8), 17% after the 3 mg dose (cycle 1, day 15), and 49% after the 48 mg dose (cycle 1, day 22).
+- CRS occurred in 49% (42/86) of patients with FL receiving the recommended 3-step up dosage schedule in the clinical trial (45% Grade 1, 9% Grade 2) and recurred in 48% of patients.
+Most events (88%) occurred during Cycle 1.
+In Cycle 1, CRS events occurred in 12% of patients after the 0.16 mg dose (Cycle 1, day 1), 6% after the 0.8 mg dose (Cycle 1, day 8), 15% after the 3 mg dose (Cycle 1, day 15), and 37% after the first 48 mg dose (Cycle 1, day 22).
 The median time to onset of CRS from the most recent administered dose across all doses was 59 hours (range: 0.1-7 days).
 The median time to onset after the first full 48 mg dose was 61 hours (range: 0.1-7 days).
-CRS resolved in 100% of patients; the median duration of CRS events was 2 days (range: 1-14 days).

 - In patients who experienced CRS, the signs and symptoms included pyrexia, hypotension, hypoxia, dyspnea, chills, and tachycardia.
-Concurrent neurological adverse reactions associated with CRS occurred in 2.5% of patients with LBCL (reactions included headache, confusional state, tremors, dizziness, and ataxia) and 4.7% of patients with FL (reactions included headache and dizziness).
+CRS resolved in 98% of patients; the median duration of CRS events was 2 days (range: 1-27 days).
+Concurrent neurological adverse reactions associated with CRS occurred in 2.5% of patients with LBCL, 4.7% of patients with FL receiving EPKINLY monotherapy, and 1.5% of patients receiving EPKINLY in combination with lenalidomide and rituximab (reactions included headache, confusional state, tremors, dizziness, and ataxia).

 - Administer pretreatment medications to reduce the risk of CRS.